Oct. 19, 2017 / Updated by Bessie Shaw to Windows 10

 Windows boot loop or restart loop is an annoying computer problem that often bothers the users after the system upgrade or update.
-We have endless reboot loop after the Windows 10 upgrade and slow boot issue after the Windows 10 Anniversary Update, and now we get stuck on the Windows 10 Creators Update boot loop.
+We have endless reboot loop after the Windows 10 upgrade and slow boot issue after the Windows 10 Anniversary Update, and now we get stuck on the Windows 10 Creators Update boot loop or reboot issue after Windows 10 Fall Creators Update.
 Though Windows 10 Creators Update comes with some new features convenient for users to get access to game loading, 3D paint, web page browsing, etc., the update is also reported to cause issues like black screen, reboot loop, no WiFi available or no sound.

 In this case, the boot loop often comes with the spinner under the Windows LOGO when you start up the machine or just a black screen with a spinner or things like that.
 You may boot into the log in screen successfully or get the Windows 10 keeping starting all the time, which makes us quite frustrated.